ErmeviewEnvironmentalLtd/LogIT/README.md

 ## Installation

-- You can download a zip file containing an executable from the "Releases" tab here: INSERT LINK.
+- You can download a zip file containing an executable from the
+  <a href="https://github.com/ErmeviewEnvironmentalLtd/LogIT/releases">Releases page</a>.
   This can be unzipped anywhere on your computer then double-click the LogIT.exe application to run, no installation necessary.
 - Clone this repo and set it up yourself.
 There are two requirements files; If you only need to run